[Skip to Content]

 • Team competitions

-Behavioral Health Residential Treatment and School
+Behavioral Health Residential Treatment and School:

 Mental health treatment is important, but so is school.
 We offer a school/curriculum through Higdon Hill School that is designed to meet the educational needs of your child while they work on their mental health issues in our rehab program.